onap/policy-parent/docs/drools/clsimulation.rst

 Getting Information
 -------------------

-To get the name of the active controller(s), use:
+To get the name(s) of the active controller(s), use:

     .. code-block:: bash

         curl --insecure --silent --user <username>:<password> -X GET https://localhost:9696/policy/pdp/engine/controllers | python -m json.tool

 To check the facts currently in memory, use the following command.
-There should be 1 each of org.onap.policy.controlloop.PapParams and org.onap.policy.controlloop.Params per policy pushed.

     .. code-block:: bash